econ-ark/HARK/Installation_instruction.md

     * If that doesn't work, you will need to manually add HARK to your Spyder environment.
 To do this, you'll need to get the code from Github and import it into Spyder.
 To get the code from Github, you can either clone it or download a zipped file.

     * If you have `git` installed on the command line, type `git clone git@github.com:econ-ark/HARK.git` in your chosen directory ([more details here](https://git-scm.com/documentation)).
+If you get a permission denied error, you may need to setup SSH for GitHub, or you can clone using HTTPS: 'git clone https://github.com/econ-ark/HARK.git'.

-		* If you do not have `git` available on your computer, you can download the [GitHub Desktop app](https://desktop.github.com/) and use it to make a local clone
+		* If you do not have `git` available on your computer, you can download the [GitHub Desktop app](https://desktop.github.com/) and use it to make a local clone.

     * If you don't want to clone HARK, but just to download it, go to [the HARK repository on GitHub](https://github.com/econ-ark/HARK).
 In the upper righthand corner is a button that says "clone or download".
 Click the "Download Zip" option and then unzip the contents into your chosen directory.